eopf-toolkit/eopf-tooling-guide/docs/tutorials/eopf_stac_access.md

     )

 if all_collections is None:
-    # Workaround for #18
+    # If collection retrieval fails due to #18.
     valid_collections: List[Collection] = []
     for collection_href in [link.absolute_href for link in client.get_child_links()]:
         collection_dict = requests.get(url=collection_href).json()
         try:
+            # Attempt to retrieve collections individually.
             valid_collections.append(Collection.from_dict(collection_dict))
         except Exception as e:
             if isinstance(e, TypeError) and "not subscriptable" in str(e).lower():
-                # This exception is expected for some collections due to #18
+                # This exception is expected for some collections due to #18.
                 continue
             else:
                 raise e